-In eukaryotic cells, alterations in chromatin structure are preferentially involved in controls of gene expressions, and replication, repair and recombination of DNA and so on [1-3].
-Naturally, such alterations are concerned in regulations of lymphocyte development and differentiation [4-7].
-Regulations of the lymphocyte development require a number of transcription factors, including Ikaros, E2A, PU.1, GATA-3, Pax5, EBF and so on [8-13].
-Moreover, transcription regulation of IgM H-chain requires USF, TFEB, Ig/EBP, NF-IL6, OCA-b and others as promoter binding proteins, and Ig/EBP, NF-IL6, YY-1, E2A, PU.1 and others as intron enhancer binding proteins.
-On the other hand, of various epigenetic modifications of chromatin structure with acetyl, methyl and phosphate groups and/or so on, acetylation and deacetylation of particular Lys residues (K) of core histones (H2A, H2B, H3 and H4) may be major ones [14-21].
-They are cooperatively controlled in combination of several kinds of histone acetyltransferase(s) (HATs) and deacetylase(s) (HDACs) [22-25].
-To clarify individual roles of members of HATs and HDACs in expressions of cell functions, we have systematically generated a number of homozygous (or conditional) chicken DT40 mutant cell lines lacking appropriate genes [26-42] by gene targeting techniques [43-53].
-Our previous analysis of HDAC2-deficient DT40 mutant cells, HDAC2(-/-), revealed that HDAC2 controls the amount of IgM H-chain at the steps of transcription of its gene plus alternative processing of its pre-mRNA [26] and down-regulates IgM L-chain gene promoter activity [29].
-Moreover, the HDAC2-deficiency decreases gene expressions of HDAC7, Pax5, Aiolos, Ikaros plus EBF1, increases those of HDAC4, HDAC9, PCAF plus E2A, and changes bulk acetylation levels of several particular Lys residues of core histones H2A, H2B, H3 and H4 [33].
+In eukaryotic cells, alterations in the chromatin structure are preferentially involved in controls of gene expressions, and DNA replication, repair and recombination, etc. [1-3].
+Naturally, such alterations are concerned in regulations of the lymphocyte development and differentiation [4-7].
+Regulations of the lymphocyte development require a number of transcription factors, including Ikaros, E2A, PU.1, GATA-3, Pax5, EBF, etc. [8-13].
+Moreover, the transcription regulation of IgM H-chain requires USF, TFEB, Ig/EBP, NF-IL6, OCA-b, etc. as promoter binding proteins and Ig/EBP, NF-IL6, YY-1, E2A, PU.1, etc. as intron enhancer binding proteins.
+On the other hand, of various epigenetic modifications of the chromatin structure with acetyl, methyl and phosphate groups and others, acetylation and deacetylation of specific Lys residues (K) of core histones (H2A, H2B, H3 and H4) may be major ones [14-21].
+They are cooperatively controlled in combination of several kinds of histone acetyltransferases (HATs) and histone deacetylases (HDACs) [22-25].
+To clarify individual roles of members of HATs and HDACs in expressions of normal cell functions, we systematically generated a number of homozygous (or conditional) chicken DT40 mutant cell lines lacking appropriate genes [26-42] by gene targeting techniques [43-53].
+Our previous analyses of HDAC2-deficient DT40 mutant cells, HDAC2(-/-), revealed that HDAC2 controls the amount of IgM H-chain at the steps of the transcription of its gene plus the alternative processing of its pre-mRNA [26] and down-regulates IgM L-chain gene promoter activity [29].
+Moreover, the HDAC2-deficiency decreases gene expressions of HDAC7, Pax5, Aiolos, Ikaros plus EBF1, increases those of HDAC4, HDAC9, PCAF plus E2A, and changes bulk acetylation levels of several specific Lys residues of core histones H2A, H2B, H3 and H4 [33].

-Subsequently, to know individual roles of these altered transcription factors in regulations of IgM H-and L-chain gene expressions, we generated homozygous DT40 mutant cells; EBF1(-/-), Aiolos(-/-), E2A(-/-) and Helios(-/-), devoid of two alleles of EBF1, Aiolos, E2A and Helios genes, respectively [33, 54-58].
-In addition, we generated Pax5-deficient mutant cells, Pax5(-), devoid of the Pax5 gene located on Z chromosome that is monosomy in chickens (USCS Genome Browser data base) [see Chap.
-3], but could generate only Ikaros-down mutant cells, Ikaros(-/-/+), devoid of two alleles of the gene located on chromosome 2 that is trisomy, since it should probably be very important or essential for DT40 cells (data will be shown elsewhere).
-Analyses of these resultant mutants revealed that Pax5, EBF1, Aiolos plus Ikaros down-regulate IgM H- and L-chain gene expressions, and E2A up-regulates transcriptions of these two immunoglobulin genes [33].
-Thus, these results indicated that HDAC2 indirectly controls transcriptions of IgM H- and L-chain genes through opposite transcription regulations of Pax5, EBF1, Aiolos plus Ikaros, and E2A genes [33, 36].
+Subsequently, to know individual roles of these altered transcription factors in regulations of IgM H- and L-chain gene expressions, we generated homozygous DT40 mutant cells; EBF1(-/-), Aiolos(-/-), E2A(-/-) and Helios(-/-), devoid of two alleles of EBF1, Aiolos, E2A and Helios genes, respectively [33, 54-58].
+In addition, we generated Pax5-deficient mutant cells, Pax5(-), devoid of the Pax5 gene existing on Z sex chromosome that is monosomy in chickens (USCS Genome Browser data base) [see Chap.
+3], but could generate only Ikaros-down mutant cells, Ikaros(-/-/+), devoid of two alleles of the Ikaros gene existing on chromosome 2 that is trisomy, since it should probably be very important or essential for DT40 cells (data will be shown elsewhere).
+Analyses of these resultant mutants revealed that Pax5, EBF1, Aiolos plus Ikaros down-regulate transcriptions of IgM H- and L-chain genes, and E2A up-regulates transcriptions of these two immunoglobulin genes [33].
+Thus, these results indicated that HDAC2 indirectly controls gene expressions of IgM H- and L-chains through opposite regulations of gene expressions of Pax5, EBF1, Aiolos plus Ikaros, and E2A [33, 36].